Certification Governance Council (CGC)

 - Works with Executive Liaison to develop final reports, proposals and supporting documentation for the PMI Board and that the material presented to the PMI Board accurately reflects the work of the committee and is submitted in a timely fashion.

-- Provides updates on committee’s deliverables at Executive Committee meetings as requested by Chair.
+- Provides updates on committee’s deliverables at Governance Committee meetings as requested by Chair.

-- Provides updates to respective committees after Executive Committee meetings.
+- Provides updates to respective committees after Governance Committee meetings.

 - Represents the committee at PMI Board meetings.